prof7bit/TorChat/src/tools/readme_plugin_win.txt

       %ProgramFiles%\Pidgin\plugins\

-  You also must have Tor installed in the usual location, this must be one of the following folders (this is where the offical Tor installer will install Tor.exe), TorChat will automtically search these folders and use the one that is first found:
+  You also must have Tor installed in the usual location, this must be one of the following folders (this is where the official Tor installer will install Tor.exe), TorChat will automatically search these folders and use the one that is first found:

       %ProgramFiles%\Tor\